It's always good to have spare keys just in case. But your home could be at risk if they end up in the wrong hands.

 Most homes usually have several keys covering front doors, back doors, side doors, and windows as well as garages, sheds and outbuildings.

-Maybe you, or your child, lost a key and it was traced back to your home.
-Or you may have given a key to a friend, neighbour or ex partner.
+Maybe you or someone else at home lost a key and it was traced back to your property.
+Or you may have given a key to a neighbour, friend, or ex-partner.

-A number of other insurers also say a break-in or burglary of this type would be treated as an act of deception, rather than theft, and as such may not be covered under a home insurance policy.
+A number of insurers also say a break-in or burglary of this type would be treated as an act of deception, rather than theft.
+And as such, may not be covered under a home insurance policy.

-But if you are unlucky enough to be burgled by someone who has gained entry using a key, some insurers – including the Co-operative - will look at the case ‘favourably’ - but this is never guaranteed.
+If you're unlucky enough to be burgled by someone using a key, insurers may look at the case ‘favourably’ - but this is never guaranteed.

-The overall message then is to check your policy as the small print may differ from insurer to insurer - some might cover you, others won’t.
-But it’s worth bearing in mind when you dish out spare keys.
+So the overall message here is to check your policy small print.
+But it's definitely worth bearing this mind when you dish out the spare keys.

 Remember to lock up

-To make a claim if your home is burgled with no signs of forced entry, it is even more important to show you have done everything to secure your home.
+If your home is burgled with no signs of forced entry, it's important to show that you've done everything possible to secure your home when making a claim.

-It may be like living in Fort Knox but, should someone attempt a break in, with or without a key, your insurer will want to know if you’re house was adequately secured before paying out.
+As should someone attempt a break in, with or without a key, your insurer will want to know if you’re house was adequately secured before they pay out.

-According to the ABI, many home insurance policies require certain locks to be fitted and the insurer could decline a claim if a burglary happens as a result of them not being used.
+Many home insurance policies require certain locks to be fitted.
+The insurer could decline a claim if a burglary happens as a result of them not being used.